Press ESC to close

 11. Long-billed Starthroat

-The Long-billed Starthroat is an interesting bird.
-These small hummingbirds size 4 inches long, have a long, slender bill.
-You can find them in various parts of Central and South America.
+The Long-billed Starthroat is a cool bird.
+They are small, about 4 inches long, with long bills.
+You can find them in Central and South America.

 12. White-necked Jacobin

-\White-necked Jacobins primarily feed on nectar from a variety of flowers.
-They inhabit tropical forests of Central and South America.
+White-necked Jacobins mostly eat nectar.
+They live in tropical forests of Central and South America.

-The White-necked Jacobin is a lovely bird.
-These lovely hummingbirds size about 4.5 inches long, and it’s known for their beautiful appearance with a white neck and colorful, shiny body.
+The White-necked Jacobin is a beautiful bird.
+They are about 4.5 inches long.
+They have a white neck and shiny body.

-You can see White-necked Jacobins in Central and South America, especially in tropical forests.
-They eat nectar from various flowers and also catch insects for food.
+You can see them in Central and South America, especially in tropical forests.
+They eat nectar and insects.

-To help these birds, we need to make sure their forest homes are safe and well-preserved.
-Spotting them in the wild is a treat for any nature lover.
+To help these birds, we need to protect their forest homes.
+Seeing them in the wild is a treat.

 13. Glittering-bellied Emerald

-Glittering-bellied Emeralds sustain themselves on nectar and insects.
-They’re found in Central and South America.
+Glittering-bellied Emeralds eat nectar and insects.
+They live in Central and South America.

 The Glittering-bellied Emerald is a fascinating bird.
-These small hummingbirds size, measuring about 3.5 inches in length, are known for their eye-catching, shiny green bellies.
+They are small, about 3.5 inches long.
+They have shiny green bellies.

-You can spot them in Central and South America, often in forests.
-They love sipping nectar from various flowers and are skilled at hovering in front of blooms while they feed.
-They also snack on tiny insects for extra protein.
+You can find them in Central and South America, in forests.
+They love nectar and insects.
+They hover to feed.

-When it’s time to start a family, Glittering-bellied Emeralds build small, cup-shaped nests in trees and shrubs using materials like plant fibers and spider silk.
+They build small nests in trees and shrubs.
+They use plant fibers and spider silk.

-Protecting their forest habitats is important for the well-being of these birds, allowing us to continue enjoying the glimmer of their vibrant green bellies in the wild.
+Protecting their forest habitats is key.
+It lets us enjoy their green bellies in the wild.

 14. Green Hermit